 Before I dive into what went down next, however, a few disclaimers.
 First, despite the photo above of my daughter trying to eat the 23andMe box, and the photo below of my son in the middle of bopping me on the head with the spit vial, these DNA tests are only for adults over 18 years old.
 Sorry, little cuties!
 Gotta wait a few years.

-Second, if you want to get your own kit, all links in this article are affiliates that support this site at no cost to you, so click away!
+Second, if you want to get your own kit, all links in this article are affiliates that provide a small commission upon purchase at no extra cost to you, so click away!
 23andMe is always offering promotions and contests (even including free travel to follow your ancestry), thus it’s worth a look.
 Now back to the show.

 I pulled the tube and instructions out of the box.
 With a few minutes of spitting, the vial was filled to the line.
 “Ew!” said my son.
 “Bbbb!” gurgled the baby, demonstrating that she, too, could produce spit.